tothemoon-org/extension-blocks/spec.md

 1. Wallets must pick a chain to spend from when creating a transaction (either the canonical block or the extension block, but not both).
-In other words, transactions must have all witness program inputs, or all non-witness program inputs.
-For wallets that support both chains, the coin selector can automatically pick which chain to use if the user does not specify.
+In other words, transactions must have all witness program v9-v16 inputs, or all non-extension inputs.

 2. Wallets supporting extension blocks must ignore inputs on resolution transactions if seen.
 This should be a simple check of transaction